“The Governors Of Wyoming” by Annie Proulx is a short novella — one of her concise sagas — divided into parts.

 At this point the reason for the horrible story about the nephews in the trunk of the sedan becomes apparent.
 When Shy feels like he’s locked inside a trunk we know he’s close to death.
 He sees Governor Emerson above him.
 “He got ready to smile at the voters.”

 Whether it’s a bullet or a piece of rock, there is metaphorical meaning in the word ‘ricochet’.
 While aiming for a different target, sometimes there is collateral damage.
 Or, what we’re aiming for isn’t necessarily what we get because ghosts of our pasts stand in our way.

-STORY WORLD OF THE GOVERNORS OF WYOMING
+SETTING OF THE GOVERNORS OF WYOMING

 At the beginning a ‘quick thunderstorm’ has just finished.
 A few final raindrops are ‘hard as dice’.
 This isn’t the first time in this collection that Proulx has used luck imagery to describe weather.
 This is a strong hint from the very first paragraph that the fate of these people is deterministically related to the land.
 Let’s see if Annie Proulx subverts our expectations with this one.
 Will one of her characters manage to pull themselves out of their lot in life, in some kind of Cinderella tale.

 If there were such a term to describe this kind of literature maybe it would be Littérature vérité (a la Cinema vérité).
 We’re not given much help, or at least, the help is so subtle that it’s barely noticeable.
 The reader feels like we’ve been plonked right there in the car with some random people but we are invisible and they’re not giving much away very quickly.